MrChildrenJ/CourseProjects/README.md

 # CourseProjects
-Projects I have completed in class.
+Projects I have completed in classes.